-While WorldPride Rolls, 2 LGBTQ Events Are Cancelled Due To Safety Concerns
+While WorldPride Rolls, 2 LGBTQ Events Are Canceled Due To Safety Concerns

 As thousands gathered in New York City for the world's largest LGBTQ celebration, some other events across the country were unable to proceed due to threats and safety concerns.

-Carnegie Library of Pittsburgh and Jacksonville Public Library in Florida both cancelled events that celebrate LGBTQ pride scheduled for this weekend.
+Carnegie Library of Pittsburgh and Jacksonville Public Library in Florida both canceled events that celebrate LGBTQ pride scheduled for this weekend.

 In the Oakland neighborhood of Pittsburgh, Carnegie Library saw a threat posted on Reddit and decided to cancel its Drag Queen Story Hour, an event the library has hosted a number of times in the past with no problem.

 The Jacksonville Public Library planned to host a "Storybook Pride Prom" last Friday and provide a safe space for LGBTQ teenagers.
-The sold-out event was cancelled following protests and threats, according to the library.
+The sold-out event was canceled following protests and threats, according to the library.

 Both libraries apologized for the cancellations and ensured they would create programs in the future that promote diversity.